Home/Blog/Lifestyle/Diet/Uric Acid and Gout Diet: What to Eat, What to Avoid, and Why It Matters

 • Limit: High-fructose fruits like grapes and certain types of berries.

 • Why: While fruits are generally nutritious, some high-fructose options may contribute to increased uric acid levels.
-Balancing fruit intake, especially those higher in fructose is recommended for individuals managing gout.
+Balancing fruit intake, especially that of higher-fructose fruits, is recommended for individuals managing gout.
 Including a variety of fruits in moderation helps maintain a healthy diet.

 6) Avoid Excessive Salt: